pangiann/tonyc/README.md

 ### Library

-In order to use the library functions, file lib.a must be in the same folder with all the other files (as it is right now).
-But, if you want to install the latest vesrion, you have to follow these steps:
+In order to use the library functions, file lib.a must be in the same folder in which you'll compiler your program.
+If you want to install the latest vesrion, you have to follow these steps:

  * Download the github repository of the library functions created by [abentopoulos](https://github.com/abenetopoulos)